A downloadable tool for Windows

 - Generic Starts removes nation-based start locations; all starts will be standard land starts.
 So far this has mostly been used for nationgen games.

-- A mac version is coming.
+- A mac version is viable.
 The Unity engine is cross-platform, I just need to secure access to a mac machine for proper testing cycles.

 Changes in v0.7.1 (11/30/17)